mojvaf/fbw17-lots/02-html-css/excercises/layouting/exercise-1/README.md

 ![alt text](layout-semantic-elements.png "Logo Title Text 1")

-Create it the file "index.html" which has already some boilerplate code.
+Use the file "index.html" as your starting point which has already some boilerplate code.
+Find the solution in the file "solition.html"

 > Use:
 > - Blocks, inline blocks & fixed pixel heights to realise the layout